-Learning Objective: 02-02 Outline the IRS audit process; how returns are selected; the different types of audits; and what happens after the audit.
+Learning Objective: 02-02 Outline the IRS audit process, how returns are selected, the different types of audits, and what

 16. In researching a tax issue, Eric finds that the U.S. Circuit Court of Appeals for the Federal Circuit previously has ruled in favor of his tax position, whereas the 11th Circuit (Eric's circuit) previously has ruled against his tax position.
 If Eric is contemplating litigating his tax position with the IRS, he should prefer to have his case first tried by the U.S. Tax Court.